-Solve M.E. supports investigative research into the underlying causes of ME/CFS through the Ramsay Grant Program; an open, peer-reviewed competition for grants to support pilot studies.
-The Ramsay Program has been successful in attracting new scientists to the field of ME/CFS, providing much needed funding for researchers to engage with the science of the disease and build pilot data.
+Solve M.E. supports research into the underlying causes of ME/CFS and Long Covid through the Ramsay Research Grant Program, an open, peer-reviewed competition for grants to support pilot studies and data analysis.
+The Ramsay Program has been successful in attracting new scientists to the field of ME/CFS, providing much-needed funding for researchers to engage with the science of the disease and build pilot data.

-Over four cycles, 23 studies have been supported with Ramsay funding.
-There is a network of over 60 research collaborators that have been involved in the Ramsay Program.
-Half of the Principal Investigators on these projects applied their expertise to study ME/CFS for the first time ever with support from Ramsay and 17 of the projects have involved early-career stage researchers.
+Since 2016, 23 studies have been supported by Ramsay Grants.
+There is a network of over 60 research collaborators who have been involved in the Ramsay Program.
+Half of the principal investigators on these projects applied their expertise to study ME/CFS for the first time and 17 of the projects involved early-career stage researchers.

 The Ramsay Grant Program Has Three Main Objectives: